United States v. Manning

 United States v.
-Manning was the court-martial of former United States Army Private First Class, Chelsea Manning.
+Manning was the court-martial of Chelsea Manning, a former United States Army Private First Class.
 (Note: At the time known as Bradley Manning.)

 After serving in Iraq since October 2009, Manning was arrested in May 2010 after Adrian Lamo, a computer hacker in the United States, indirectly informed the Army's Criminal Investigation Command that Manning had acknowledged passing classified material to WikiLeaks.
 Manning was ultimately charged with 22 specified offenses, including communicating national defense information to an unauthorized source, and the most serious of the charges, aiding the enemy.
 Other charges included violations of the Espionage Act of 1917, stealing U.S. government property, charges under the Computer Fraud and Abuse Act of 1986 and charges related to the failure to obey lawful general orders under Article 92 of the Uniform Code of Military Justice.
 Manning entered guilty pleas to 10 of 22 specified offenses in February 2013.

 The trial on the 12 remaining charges began on June 3, 2013.
 It went to the judge on July 26, 2013, and findings were rendered on July 30.
 Manning was acquitted of the most serious charge, that of aiding the enemy, for giving secrets to WikiLeaks.
 In addition to five or six espionage counts, Manning was also found guilty of five theft specifications, two computer fraud specifications and multiple military infractions.

 On August 21, 2013, Manning was sentenced to 35 years' imprisonment, reduction in pay grade to E-1, forfeiture of all pay and allowances, and a dishonorable discharge.
 On January 17, 2017, President Barack Obama commuted Manning's sentence to a total of seven years' confinement.
 Manning was released on May 17, 2017.
 On May 31, 2018, the U.S. Army Court of Criminal Appeals upheld Manning's conviction of violating the Espionage Act of 1917.